 3. Dragon Fruit (Red Skin Variety)

 Dragon fruit’s vivid red exterior hides a mild, sweet white flesh speckled with tiny black seeds.
-Grown on cactus plants in tropical regions, it’s as striking on the inside as it is on the outside.
-Full of vitamins, fiber, and antioxidants, this fruit not only decorates your plate but also supports overall wellness.
+Dragon fruit grows on a cactus, specifically tropical, climbing cactus from the Hylocereus or Selenicereus genus.
+Although originally native to southern Mexico and Central America, these cacti are now cultivated in many parts of the world.
+Dragon fruit is full of vitamins, fiber, and antioxidants.
+So, it is a fruit that not only decorates your plate but also support your overall health and wellness.

 4. Mangosteen (Red-Skinned Variety)

 Also called the “queen of fruits,” mangosteen has a thick, reddish-purple rind that protects its delicate white segments.
 The flesh is juicy, sweet, and tangy, with a soft texture that melts in your mouth.
-Cherished in Southeast Asia, it’s enjoyed fresh or in desserts, and is valued for its refreshing flavor and potential health benefits.
+It is highly cherished in Southeast Asia, where locals eat it fresh or use it in desserts.
+It is valued for its refreshing flavor and many potential health benefits.
+In particular, Mangosteen is packed with xanthones, powerful antioxidants that may support heart health and reduce inflammation.
+It’s also believed to be a good source of fiber, which aids digestion, and vitamin C, which boosts the immune system.

 5. Pulasan

-Pulasan may remind you of rambutan, but its red skin is thicker and its sweet white aril is even easier to enjoy.
+Pulasan looks like rambutan, but its red skin is thicker and its sweet white aril is even easier to enjoy.
 Native to tropical regions, it’s a rare find with a smooth, sugary taste and no sourness.
 Pulasan is loved not only for its flavor but also for its potential to help manage appetite and support digestion.

 6. Ackee (Ripe)